ahmadAlMezaal/spotify-mobile-clone/README.md

-# Spotify Clone - A cross-platform music app
+# Spotify Clone - A Cross-Platform music app using Spotify API

 ## How to lunch the app
 This project is developed using [Expo Go](https://expo.dev/client).
 After cloning the repository on your local device start the project by running: